 It is unfortunate, but we live in a world full of deception, and the breeding world is no exception as many breeds are expensive.
-You might have received phishing emails, or text messages from long-lost relatives asking for money, or even calls pretending to be the IRS or another government entity in order to steal your identity or banking information.

 Every month at FurryTail Ragdolls, I receive at least one call, email or text from potential clients who recently discovered (or suspected) they had been ripped-off in their journey of Ragdoll ownership.
 The story is usually the same - they put down a hefty deposit for a kitten, only to be contacted weeks or months later for more money.
 Sometimes it is for unexpected vet bills, additional transportation costs or previously undiscussed and unapproved expenses.
 Reputable breeders are not going to ask for additional money, regardless of the reason.